UBE Group Human Resources Management Guidelines

 Occupational Safety and Health

-UBE has been working to improve its evaluation as part of the FTSE ESG Index, while actively promoting information disclosure.
-As a result, the evaluation has greatly improved not only in terms of the overall rating, but also in terms of the social issue management score, which is closely related to human resource efforts.
+UBE has been working to improve its evaluation as part of the FTSE ESG Index, while actively promoting information disclosure in the health and safety domain.
+As a result, the evaluation has greatly improved in terms of the social issue management score, which is closely related to human resource efforts.